rudderlabs/rudder-integrations-config/.github/pull_request_template.md

 - [ ] **No breaking changes are being introduced.**

-- [ ] Are all related docs & task tracker issues linked with the PR?
+- [ ] All related docs linked with the PR?

-- [ ] Are all changes manually tested?
+- [ ] All changes manually tested?

-- [ ] Does this change require any documentation changes?
+- [ ] Any documentation changes needed with this change?

 - [ ] I have executed schemaGenerator tests and updated schema if needed